jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 ## Introduction

 I've recently been tasked to optimize the memory usage of a real time application (zeek.org).
-This application captures network packet and drives a lot of scripts which uses dictionaries.
-Under certain stress tests it has created a million dictioniaries in a matter of minutes.
-All of sudden how efficient the dictionary uses memory matters a lot to the overall application memory consumption.
+This application captures network packet and drives a lot of scripts that use dictionaries.
+Under certain stress tests it has created around a million dictioniaries in a matter of minutes.
+All of sudden how efficient the dictionary uses memory matters a lot to the overall application's memory consumption.

 Unsurprisingly the dictionary is implemented as chain-linked hash table.
-Why chain hash table is so popular?
-Let's step back a little to start from the motivation to have a hash table and see what leads us to chain hash table.
+Why is chained hash table so popular in practice?
+Let's step back a little to start from the motivation to have a hash table and see what led us here and see if we can do better.

 ## Speed up Lookup

+One of the fundamental funcionality in software is lookup.
+To speed up the lookup is an important goal.

 ### Unsorted List